bhati-github/5GCore_NMP/Readme.md

    The code inside this demonstration project illustrates the use of NMP protocol across sample interfaces in this diagram.

-   N1/N2 interface is used for call setup packets between gnodeB and AMF.
+- N1/N2 interface is used for call setup packets between gnodeB and AMF.
+  As part of this demonstration, all messages on this interface are carried by NMP protocol.

-   N4 interface is used for datapath setup inside UPF.
-(SMF <---> UPF)
+- N4 interface is used for datapath setup inside UPF.
+(SMF <---> UPF).
+   As part of this demonstration, all messages on this interface are carried by NMP protocol

-   N3 interface carry data packets of UE via GTP-U packets
+- N3 interface carry data packets of UE via GTP-U packets.
+User plane GTP-U packet flows are not part of this demonstration.

-   N6 interface is towards Internet
+- N6 interface is towards Internet.
+De-capsulated GTP-U packets towards Internet are not part of this demonstration.

-   There is no separate SMF in this diagram as session management function is integrated within AMF for simplicity of demonstration.
+- There is no separate SMF in this diagram as session management function is integrated within AMF for simplicity of demonstration.

 <br />
 <br />